ofiscal/tax.co/.no_younger_than/README.md

 # This folder is not for human manipulation.

-It is designed to contain evidence that files are up to date, or not.
+The Makefile writes empty files here to know when to rebuild things.
-The Makefile uses it to know when to rebuild things.
+The only information such files convey are their names and timestamps.

-# What these files mean
+# What the files here mean

-If the timestamp on `.no_younger_than/x` is T, then `x` was not modified any later than time T.
+For any sourcefile `x` there might be a corresponding empty file `.no_younger_than/x`.

-# Where these files are used
+If so, and the timestamp on `.no_younger_than/x` is T, then neither `x` nor any source file it imports was not modified any later than time T.

-Search for the expression `.no_younger_than` in the Makefile (that is, in the files in `make/`).
+If the Makefile finds that an output `o` depends on `x`, and the timestamp on `.no_younger_than/x` is more recent than the one on `o`, then it must rerun the recipe for `o`.